 Don’t just make your page about you only.
 Talk to them.
 Invite them.
 Question them.
 Include their stories, pain points, and ask for their opinions.

 Don’t make them feel that you’re from a separate world.
-Keep yourself and your readers on the same boat.
+Keep yourself and your readers on the same boat, so that your about me page values your reader too.

 This is when it comes to building authority and trust.
 If your blog is about DIY, why should they listen to you?
 Do you have any experience before in DIY?